How to (Successfully) Outsource Your Content Writing

 Build a Hub and Spoke Model to Manage Freelance Writers

-Use sites like Upwork, or reach out directly to writers in your niche (protip: to find good writers, consider looking on other popular blogs and look at who the author is - chances are, they're a freelance writer
+Use sites like Upwork, or reach out directly to writers in your niche (protip: to hire good writers, consider looking on other popular blogs and look at who the author is - chances are, they're a freelance content writer.

 When you have a shortlist of writers, start with a test article to see if their style is going to work with your brand.